aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/product-overview/_index.md

 One of the key features of Aspose.BarCode for .NET is barcode generation performed through specifying symbologies, setting code text (information to be encoded to a barcode image), and customizing appearance-related properties.
 Class BarCodeGenerator supports both 1D and 2D barcode types.
 It encapsulates both types of barcodes into one unified interface.

 ### **Class ComplexBarcode**
+Class ComplexBarcode allows implementing the generation of barcode documents to work with complex barcodes.
+At present, it supports processing only Swiss QR Code.
+The Swiss QR Code is used to manage QR bill in payments that replace previous payment slips.
+The Swiss QR Code contains all necessary payment information required to initiate payments or to process a QR invoice.
+Class ComplexBarcode contains SwissQRBill and SwissQRCodetext classes that enable various functions to work with Swiss QR Codes, such as getting or setting the account number of a creditor, alternative payments schemes, payment amount, currency, etc.

 ### **Examples**
+Here, you can see some codes samples for simple operations, such as generating a barcode using Code128 or recognizing a barcode from a file.
+#### **Generate a Barcode Label using Code128**
+#### **Recognize a Barcode from a File through C# Code**

 ## **Licencing**
-Getting a license is required to obtain the acces to some advance properties of Aspose.BarCode for .NET.
+License is required to obtain the acces to some advance properties of Aspose.BarCode for .NET.
 The evaliuation mode allows generating barcodes without any restrictions; however, a watermark is placed on the resulting image.
 The evaluation version of Aspose.BarCode only supports recognising of Code39 barcodes.
 To test how recognition works, a full-featured demo is available for all supported barcode symbologies.
 More detailed information about why and how to apply for a license and how to sei it is provided in [Licensing](/barcode/net/licensing/).
-If you want to try Aspose.BarCode without limitations, you can request a 30-day temporary license.
-Please refer to [How to get a Temporary License?]() for more information.
+If you want to try Aspose.BarCode for .NET, you can request a temporary license for 30 days.
+Please refer to [How to get a Temporary License?](https://purchase.aspose.com/temporary-license) for more information.

 <!--## **Supported Barcode Symbologies**
 ### **Numeric Only Symbologies**